 Why is an HIV test important?

-An HIV test helps to detect and treat an infection at an early stage.
+An HIV test helps to detect and treat an infection early.
 Early diagnosis improves quality of life and prevents the transmission of the virus to others.